Opera 11.50 released: Speed Dial extensions, improved standards support, and more

 HTML5 Session History & Navigation

 Opera 11.50 also comes with support for HTML5 Session History & Navigation, which allows you to control and manipulate the session history of a particular browsing context.
-More details can be found in our spec support reference and (after his yoga class (!) yesterday) Mike has finished off a a Dev.Opera article with examples as well.
+More details can be found in our spec support reference and (after his yoga class (!) yesterday) Mike has finished off a Dev.Opera article with examples as well.

 Those are the main bits — as always, there's much more to tell, but I leave that up for you to discover in our changelogs and specs pages.
 Enjoy, and let us know what you think!